single-spa/single-spa/README.md

 Thus far it seems that it's best to put your JSPM lifecycles at the end of the array.
 ### Configuring Webpack apps
 So far, webpack has not required any special configuration to work in an SSPA environment.
 It works out of the box!
 So no need to add a "lifecycle" for webpack in your single-spa.config.js file.

+One thing to watch out for, though, is to make sure that any urls in your webpack config are relative urls.
+For example, use `publicPath: 'build/'` instead of `publicPath: '/build/'`
 ### Configuring React apps
 [single-spa-react](https://github.com/joeldenning/single-spa-react) is an actively maintained project that eases the burden of configuring react apps.
 To use it, run the following in your root app's directory
 `jspm install npm:single-spa-react`